operating-agreementschecklistpartnership-taxLLC

 Where Do You Start?

 Before reviewing any allocation or distribution language, confirm the entity's federal tax classification.
-A mismatch between the operating agreement provisions and the actual classification is the single most expensive error in partnership tax.
+Alignment between the operating agreement provisions and the actual classification is the starting point for everything else.

 Is the entity classified as a partnership for federal tax purposes?
-If someone filed an S-election, the entire agreement may be incompatible.
-I have seen partnership-specific language -- capital account maintenance, special allocations, non-pro-rata distributions -- blow up an S-election and leave the owners with an unintended C-Corp.
+If someone filed an S-election, the agreement needs to reflect S-Corp requirements.
+Partnership-specific language like capital account maintenance, special allocations, and non-pro-rata distributions should be removed or updated.
 I covered this in detail in Taxes and Operating Agreements: Everything You Ever Wanted to Know.

 Once you confirm the classification, the next question is the allocation method.
-There are three primary approaches, each with dramatically different K-1 outcomes.
-Roughly 50-60% of the returns we inherit are prepared incorrectly because the operating agreement language does not match the method used on the return.
+There are three primary approaches, each with different K-1 outcomes.
+Roughly 50-60% of the returns we inherit use an allocation method on the return that doesn't match the operating agreement language.
+Getting these in sync is one of the most valuable parts of the review.

 What Does the Full Checklist Cover?